 Ashley Nicolette Frangipane, known professionally as Halsey, is an American singer and songwriter.

-Halsey's debut studio album, Badlands (2015), was certified Platinum by the RIAA, while its third single, "Colors," went Double Platinum.
+Halsey's debut studio album, Badlands (2015), was certified Double Platinum by the RIAA along with two of its singles, "Colors" and “Gasoline”.

-Her second album, Hopeless Fountain Kingdom, gave us "Strangers," a duet with Lauren Jauregui (#Bi2) about two women and their relationship.
-The song does not simply imply same-sex lust or hint at it but clearly uses female pronouns over and over again, making it clear that this is a love song about two women.
+Her second album, Hopeless Fountain Kingdom (2017), included "Strangers", a duet with Lauren Jauregui about two women and their relationship.
+The song does not simply imply same-sex lust or hint at it, but clearly uses female pronouns over and over again, making it clear that this is a love song about two women.

 Halsey is openly bi.
 She talked about her bisexuality in her video for the 2018 GLAAD awards.